 Although Disney’s Hollywood Studios has relatively few full service restaurants compared to the other parks you should certainly consider taking some time to visit at least one of the restaurants.

 If you are just wanting a quick bit I have written a review of all the Best and Worst Disney Hollywood Studios Counter Service Food.

-However, if you want to spend a little more time enjoying a meal at Disney Hollywood Studios here is my opinion about the Best and the Worst Restaurants in Disney’s Hollywood Studios.
+However, if you want to spend a little more time enjoying a meal at Disney Hollywood Studios here is my guide about the Best Restaurants in Hollywood Studios.
+And which are the worst.

 Hollywood and Vine Restaurant

 Hollywood and Vine is usually a Disney Character Dining buffet location.
 However, like all character restaurants and buffet restaurants they have had to adapt